kontent-ai/aspnetcore-extensions/README.md

 ## Webhooks

 Package provides a model for webhook deserialization: `WebhookNotification`.
-Legacy webhooks are supported via classes `DeliveryWebhookModel` and `ManagementWebhookModel`, to be used with legacy (preview) delivery API and management API triggers respectively.
-See [Webhooks reference](https://kontent.ai/learn/reference/webhooks-reference/) in Kontent.ai documentation.

 ## Middlewares

 ### Webhook signature verification middleware

-This middleware verifies the `X-Kontent-ai-Signature` (and the legacy `X-KC-Signature`) header.
+This middleware verifies the `X-Kontent-ai-Signature` header.
 Returns 401 response if the signature is invalid.

 `appsettings.json`: